wspivak/APRSBOT-SF/README.md

 BLACKLIST ADD/BLACKLIST DEL <-- needs Admin Privileges

-# Special Thanks to:

-Ben Jackson, N1WBV for his assistance!!!!
+SF-ON/SF-OFF  <-- Turns on (Default) or off of the Store and Forward system

 # ToDo List:

-I want to add a Store-Forward feature, which isn't that difficult, except can't gain the assistance of any AI to do it properly without major mission creep and unbelievable complexity.
-The four major AI's have failed to achieve the goals and requirements of this feature.
-Help is appreciated from real Python programmers...
+I want to add some intelligence to the system:
+a) Determine based on Last_heard method of transport whether to send the message via APRS-IS or RF
+b) Ability to request WX with zip code/City just the way "Time" or "Version" commands are sent

 # License (from the original)